rtm516/GeyserMC-wiki/Understanding-the-Config.md

 Put two spaces before the username and four spaces before the email and password.

 **`command-suggestions`**: Bedrock clients freeze or crash when opening up the command prompt for the first time with a large amount of command suggestions.
-This config option disables command suggestions being sent to prevent any freezing.
+This config option disables command suggestions being sent to prevent any freezing. **Since 1.16.100:** command freezing and crashing has been largely reduced; you may no longer need this option enabled.

 **`passthrough-motd`**: If the MOTD should be relayed from the remote server.
 Causes the `motd1` and `motd2` options in the bedrock section to no longer have a use.

+**`passthrough-protocol-name`**: Relay the protocol name (e.g. BungeeCord [X.X], Paper 1.X) - this is only really useful when using a custom protocol name!
+This will also show up on sites like MCSrvStatus. <mcsrvstat.us>

 **`passthrough-players`**: If the current and max player counts should be relayed from the remote server.